aerogear/offix/docs/ref-release-notes.md

 # Next

-The `<version number>` release is a significant refactor of the core internals of Offix.
+The `<version number>` release is a significant refactor of the internals of Offix and introduces a couple of breaking changes to the end user API.

 * We have a new documentation site available at [offix.dev](https://offix.dev).
 Special thanks to [LakshanKarunathilake](https://github.com/LakshanKarunathilake) for the complete overhaul.
 * All queueing, scheduling, persistence, and replaying of offline operations now happens outside of the Apollo Link chain.
 Instead we use a much more generic queueing mechanism that opens the door to great flexibility.
 * It paves the way for new features in the future.
 Most importantly, the abiliy to use Offix with other GraphQL clients, or even with regular RESTful clients (and more).
 * The internal architecture of Offix is drastically simplified.
 It is much easier to understand, maintain and test.

-With this release, `OfflineClient` behaves mostly the same way as it has before but there were a couple of necessary breaking changes introduced that are outlined below.
+With this release, `OfflineClient` behaves mostly the same way as it has before but there were a couple of breaking changes which are outlined below.

 ## Background

 Previous versions of Offix relied heavily on something called [Apollo Link](https://www.apollographql.com/docs/link/overview/) which is essentially chain of "middleware" functions that can modify the behaviour and results from calls like `ApolloClient.mutate()` and `ApolloClient.query()`.
-Most of the underlying queueing, scheduling, persistence and replaying of offline mutations done by Offix happened inside the of the Apollo Link chain. this approach seemed like the best idea but over time we have realised it made things difficult to maintain and it kept us limited in the features we could provide.
+Most of the underlying queueing, scheduling, persistence and replaying of offline mutations done by Offix happened inside the of the Apollo Link chain.
+This approach seemed like a good idea, but over time we have realised it made things difficult to maintain and it kept us limited in the features we could provide.

 ## Breaking Changes